Respira (Breathe) Roll-On

 Frequently Asked Questions

 Many medications, especially those for mood, hormones, or sleep, work by chemically altering the body’s systems—sometimes leading to side effects or long-term dependence.
-Aromatherapy, on the other hand, works in a gentler, non-invasive way, engaging the brain’s limbic system through scent to influence mood, stress levels, and even hormone response.
-So we would always recommend you to try aromatherapeutic products before actually resorting to medications.

-For symptoms like mood swings, anxiety, fatigue, or emotional stress—especially those tied to hormonal changes—aromatherapy can help the body regulate itself naturally.
+Aromatherapy, on the other hand, works in a gentler, non-invasive way, engaging the brain through scent to influence mood.
+For symptoms like mental fatigue and feelings of worry, aromatherapy can help ground our emotions.
 It’s often effective as a first-line support, allowing you to respond to your body’s needs without immediately turning to medication that may disrupt its natural balance.

 At Re{me}dy, we prioritise quality, transparency, and safety in everything we make.
 Our products are formulated with pure, responsibly sourced essential oils and natural ingredients—crafted with intention, never shortcuts.